ManuGeorge96/create_configure_VPC_with_terraform/README.md

-# Create_VPC_With_Terraform
-Script to deploy VPC along with its subnets and securities on AWS.
+###  Script to Deploy VPC along with its subnets and securities on AWS.